CW Message Exchange Examples

 More Info

 In the CWT, participants send the typical name and state, province, or DX country message, however, CWops members will send their member number in place of the state, province, or DX country and CWops Academy students may send CWA in place of the state, province, or DX country.
-The example exchange shown here is between a CWops member sending CQ and a CWops Academy student as the hunter.
+The example exchange shown here is between a CWops member sending CQ and another CWops member as the hunter.
 There is no requirement for CWT participants to be members or students associated with the CWops club.
 If neither participant in the QSO are members or students, then the exchange is simply name and state, province, or DX country.

 OperatorExchange

-CQerCQ CWT DE WJØC
+CQerCQ CWT WJØC

 HunterK2MAS

-CQerK2MAS TU STEVE STEVE 2997 2997 KN
+CQerK2MAS STEVE 2997

 K1USN Slow-Speed Contest (SST)